SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/StaticResponse.md

 ### Overview

 The **`StaticResponse`** node is a simple utility node that returns a hardcoded string defined directly within the workflow.
-It is incredibly versatile, serving as a powerful tool for debugging, providing static instructions, or delivering canned responses without the need for an LLM call.
+It is versatile, serving as a tool for debugging, providing static instructions, or delivering canned responses without the need for an LLM call.

 A key feature of this node is its ability to act as a **responder**.
 When configured to return to the user, it can even